 Children in kinship care have been overlooked.
 Our report explores insights from our 2023 survey to understand how we can improve support for kinship children in England and Wales across education, SEND/ALN, mental health and family relationships.

-The Adoption and Special Guardianship Support Fund has expired with no further information on its future.
+The Adoption and Special Guardianship Support Fund (ASGSF) has been renewed for 2025-26 but with significant changes.

 No progress